daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 ## End-to-End Testing

-Tests run in parallel with th application and do not know precisely when the application is or isn't ready, unlike unit testing where a test drives an object directly in the same thread and so can make direct assertions about its state and behavior.
+Tests run in parallel with the application and do not know precisely when the application is or isn't ready, unlike unit testing where a test drives an object directly in the same thread and so can make direct assertions about its state and behavior.

 The technique is to poll for the effect and fail if it doesn't happen within a given time limit.
 This means that end-to-end testing is slower and more brittle, so failures might need interpretation. *Sometimes timing-related tests have to fail several times in a row before they're reported.
 This is unlike unit tests which must all pass every time.*